- Reliance Industries shares rise over 2% ahead of earnings announcement

 - RIL to report financial results for September quarter after market hours

-Billionaire Mukesh Ambani-led Reliance Industries became the country's most valuable company after its market capitalisation or market value topped Rs 9 lakh crore for the first time on Friday.
+Billionaire Mukesh Ambani-led Reliance Industries became the country's most valuable company on Friday, after its market capitalisation - or market value - topped Rs 9 lakh crore for the first time ever.
 RIL shares rose more than 2 per cent to touch a record high of Rs 1,428 ahead of the earnings announcement by the oil-to-telecom conglomerate.
 On the National Stock Exchange (NSE), Reliance Industries shares climbed 2.25 per cent to Rs 1,427.90 at the day's highest level.
 (Also read: Reliance Industries targets more retail acquisitions abroad)

 Tata Consultancy Services (TCS) is India's second most valuable company.
 The country's largest IT services exporter has reached a maximum market capitalisation of Rs 8.61 lakh crore so far.
 HDFC Bank is at the third spot (Rs 7 lakh crore), according to data from the stock exchanges.